kubernetes/enhancements/keps/sig-cloud-provider/1959-service-lb-class-field/README.md

 * test API validation for immutability.

 Integration tests:
-* test that the class field is propoerly cleared/validated when the Service type changes to and from `LoadBalancer`.
+* test that the class field is properly cleared/validated when the Service type changes to and from `LoadBalancer`.

 E2E tests:
 * test that creating a Service with an unknown class name results in no load balancer being created for a Service.